 Insurance Q&A: “How much life insurance do I need?”

-While it’s a tricky question to answer, having too little is worse than having too much.
+While it’s a tricky question to answer, having too little is perhaps worse than having too much.
 Although, a case can be made that too much life insurance is a waste of money as well.

 There are a few main concerns you must take into account when calculating how much life insurance you should purchase, assuming you need it in the first place.